truenas/documentation/content/SCALE/DataProtection/CloudSyncTasks.md

 ### Testing Settings

 Test the settings before saving by clicking *Dry Run*.
 TrueNAS connects to the Cloud Storage Provider and simulates a file transfer.
 No data is actually sent or received.
 A dialog shows the test status and allows downloading the task logs.
-This can also be ran by clicking <i class="material-icons" aria-hidden="true" title="Dry Run">loop</i> after the task has been created.
+This is also ran by clicking <i class="material-icons" aria-hidden="true" title="Dry Run">loop</i> after the task is created.

 ![DataProtectionCloudSyncAddBoxDryRun](/images/SCALE/DataProtectionCloudSyncDryRun.png "Example: Box Drive Test")